imneonizer/How-to-mirror-your-android-screen-with-opencv/README.md

 ![result](https://github.com/imneonizer/How-to-mirror-you-android-screen-with-opencv/blob/master/documentation/final-show.png)

-* if you want to touch at different coordinate on you phone you can pass the coordinate on `line 104`*
+* if you want to touch at different coordinate on your phone you can pass the coordinate on `line 104`*
 * `p.s dont't follow the line number shown in image below`

 ![code snippet](https://github.com/imneonizer/How-to-mirror-you-android-screen-with-opencv/blob/master/documentation/touch-coordinates.png)